mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 ### Adblocker

-These are the `_adblocker_addons_cte`s.
+These are the `_adblocker_addons` CTEs.
 The grain is **one row per `client_id` per `submission_date`**.
 Each row represents whether a specific client had at least one active ad-blocking add-on on a specific day.
-So if a client had multiple active ad-blocking add-ons on the same day, they would still only get one row in this result set with `has_adblocker_addon` = true.
+So if a client had multiple active ad-blocking add-ons on the same day, they would still only get one row in this result set with `has_adblocker_addon = true`.

 Comes from `moz-fx-data-shared-prod.revenue.monetization_blocking_addons` and `moz-fx-data-shared-prod.firefox_desktop_stable.metrics_v1`